Chao Phraya River: Geography

 The Chao Phraya begins at the confluence of the Ping and Nan rivers at Nakhon Sawan (also called Pak Nam Pho) in Nakhon Sawan province.
 After this, it flows south for 372 km from the central plains to Bangkok and the Gulf of Thailand.
 In Chai Nat, the river then splits into the main course and the Tha Chin River, which then flows parallel to the main river and exits in the Gulf of Thailand about 35 km west of Bangkok in Samut Sakhon.

-In the low alluvial plain which begins below the Chao Phraya Dam, there are many small canals (khlong) which split off from the main river.
+In the low alluvial plain which begins below the Chao Phraya Dam, there are many small canals (khlong) that split off from the main river.
 The khlongs are used for the irrigation of the region's rice paddies.

 The rough coordinates of the river are 13 N, 100 E. This area has a wet monsoon climate, with over 1400 mm of rainfall per year.
 Temperatures range from 24 to 33 C in Bangkok.

 River engineering

-The lower Chao Phraya underwent several man-made modifications during the Ayutthaya period.
+The lower Chao Phraya underwent several human-made modifications during the Ayutthaya period.
 Several shortcut canals were constructed to bypass large loops in the river, shortening the trip from the capital city to the sea.
 The course of the river has since changed to follow many of these canals.